 /instead of in a separate partition, the partition can fill up causing the operating system to become unstable.
 Also, when upgrading your system to the next version of Red Hat Enterprise Linux 8 it is a lot easier when you can keep your data in the

-/homepartition as it will not be overwritten during installation.
+/homepartition as it is not be overwritten during installation.
 If the root partition (

 /) becomes corrupt your data could be lost forever.
 By using a separate partition there is slightly more protection against data loss.
 You can also target this partition for frequent backups.

 /var/tmp/directories are used to store data that does not need to be stored for a long period of time.
 However, if a lot of data floods one of these directories it can consume all of your storage space.
 If this happens and these directories are stored within

 /then your system could become unstable and crash.
 For this reason, moving these directories into their own partitions is a good idea.

 During the installation process, you have an option to encrypt partitions.
 You must supply a passphrase.
 This passphrase serves as a key to unlock the bulk encryption key, which is used to secure the partition’s data.

 2.3.
 Restricting network connectivity during the installation process

 When installing Red Hat Enterprise Linux 8, the installation medium represents a snapshot of the system at a particular time.
 Because of this, it may not be up-to-date with the latest security fixes and may be vulnerable to certain issues that were fixed only after the system provided by the installation medium was released.